 Please note that nutrition facts were estimated for the donuts only (so you accommodate for your topping of choice), and we found a batch to yield 8.
 Still, most toppings add very little (i.e. negligible) carbs.

-Oh, and apologies for the awkward yield number, but every time we tried to yield 6 it simply didn't work the same.
+Oh, and apologies for the awkward yield number, but every time I tried to yield 6 it simply didn't work the same.